Home

 Objectives and Content

-The aim of the course is to provide the student with basic knowledge in biochemistry and molecular biology qualifying the student for further studies in pharmacy or human nutrition.
+The aim of the course is to provide the student with basic knowledge in biochemistry and molecular biology qualifying the student for further studies in pharmacy or nutrition.
 Students will also gain insight into experimental molecular biology and are given an overview of biotechnological methodology.

 Learning Outcomes